aliakarma/secure-agent-runtime/thesis_draft.md

 To achieve state-mutation control, Phase 4 introduced a "Security Hooking Architecture."
 This architectural paradigm shifts from a passive execution graph to an actively intercepted pipeline.

-### 5.1 The Five Interception Checkpoints
+### 5.1 The Eight-Phase Security Pipeline
-Instead of a single perimeter defense, the architecture implements layered interception nodes, ensuring that every data transition is validated.
+Instead of a single perimeter defense, the architecture implements an eight-phase security pipeline, ensuring that every data transition is validated at multiple checkpoints.
 Furthermore, the system includes a **GraphChain Pre-Processing Module** that intercepts data before orchestration, constructing a structural map of relationships, trust paths, and modality interactions.
-Five distinct hooks were engineered:
+Eight distinct security phases were engineered:
-1. **Pre-LLM Execution (Node Wrapping):** Before the Agent state is passed to the LLM, the conversational queue is intercepted.
-This prevents the reasoning engine from ever seeing a direct prompt injection.
+1. **Phase 1 — Pre-LLM Input Classification (Hook 1, `secure_agent_node`):** Before the Agent state is passed to the LLM, the conversational queue is intercepted.
+The local DistilBERT classifier scans the user message (after stripping provenance tags and boundary markers to prevent OOD false positives).
+If malicious, the Trust Engine is updated.
+2. **Phase 2 — Pre-Tool Argument Scanning (Hook 2, `secure_tool_wrapper`):** Before an external API is invoked, the parameters generated by the LLM are scanned.
+For multimodal tools (`read_image_ocr`, `process_audio_memo`, `analyze_video_feed`), the corresponding modality sanitizer is used; for all others, the TextSanitizer classifies arguments.
+Tool arguments flagged as malicious are rejected with `[REJECTED]`.
-2. **Pre-Tool Execution (MCP Sandbox):** Before an external API is invoked, the parameters generated by the LLM are passed into a Model Context Protocol (MCP) Sandbox.
-This JSON-RPC isolation layer verifies payload integrity, enforces parameter constraints, and securely executes the action to prevent malicious tool usage (e.g., command injection or prompt leakage).
+3. **Phase 2b — MCP Protocol Execution Sandbox:** Tool execution is isolated within a Model Context Protocol (MCP) Sandbox (`agents/mcp_sandbox.py`).
+This JSON-RPC isolation layer verifies payload integrity, enforces parameter constraints, and securely executes the action to prevent command injection or prompt leakage.
-3. **Post-Tool Execution (Output Validation):** Immediately after an API returns a payload, the data is scanned before being appended to the `AgentState`.
-This specifically mitigates the "Confused Deputy" vulnerability by preventing Indirect Prompt Injections from entering the system.
+4. **Phase 3 — Post-Tool Output Validation (Hook 3):** Immediately after an API returns a payload, the data is scanned by the `OutputValidator` using keyword-based persona/compromise heuristics (not the DistilBERT classifier, which was trained on user-side prompts and misclassifies tool outputs).
+This specifically mitigates the "Confused Deputy" vulnerability.
-4. **Pre-Memory Storage (RAG Defense):** Before conversational data is serialized and stored in ChromaDB, it is scrubbed to prevent data poisoning attacks that could compromise future sessions.
+5. **Phase 4 — Pre-Memory Storage (Hook 4, `secure_memory_hook`):** Before conversational data is serialized and stored in ChromaDB, it is scrubbed using local keyword heuristics to prevent data poisoning attacks that could compromise future sessions.
-5. **Inter-Agent Routing (Supervisor Middleware):** The central Supervisor node is wrapped with routing middleware.
-Messages passed between specialized agents (e.g., from the FlightAgent to the HotelAgent) are validated, preventing a compromised worker agent from laterally infecting the rest of the graph.
+6. **Phase 5 — Inter-Agent Routing (Hook 5, `secure_routing_hook`):** The central Supervisor node is wrapped with routing middleware.
+Messages passed between specialized agents are validated using the classifier (for user messages) or persona-adoption checks (for agent messages), preventing a compromised worker agent from laterally infecting the rest of the graph.
+7. **Phase 6 — Three-Tier Policy Enforcement:** Embedded within Hook 2, this phase enforces capability degradation based on the current Trust Tier: HIGH trust allows full tool access, MEDIUM trust restricts to read-only tools (`search_flights`, `read_image_ocr`, `process_audio_memo`, `analyze_video_feed`), and LOW trust blocks all tool execution.
+8. **Phase 7 — Pre-LLM Context Sanitization (`pre_llm.py`):** Immediately before the LLM context window is constructed, this phase applies trust-aware transformations: LOW-trust content is fully masked (`[LOW-TRUST CONTENT MASKED]`), MEDIUM-trust content undergoes regex-based unsafe span removal using 17 patterns covering injection vocabulary (e.g., "system override", "ignore all instructions", "dump credentials", "DAN", "debug mode", "bypass security"), and a canonical system prompt with instruction boundaries is injected.
+This phase operates under a strict 50ms performance budget.
+9. **Phase 8 — Output Validation and Recovery Loop:** After the LLM generates a response, an independent Output Validator ("Agent B") audits the output for policy violations, hallucinations, PII leakage, and persona compromise.
+Unsafe outputs trigger a Reinjection Recovery Loop (up to 3 retries with constraint injection) before escalating to human-in-the-loop validation.

 ### 5.2 Graceful Degradation and Recursive Sanitization
 A critical design requirement for autonomous systems is fault tolerance.
 When a traditional application encounters an error, it crashes.
 If an AI agent's execution is halted due to a blocked prompt injection, the user experience is abruptly terminated.